what3words/w3w-swift-components/Documentation/options.md

 Set()
 -------------------

-Whether you choose an option array or the factory pattern, you can set them like this:
+Whether you choose an option array or the builder pattern, you can set them like this:

 ```
 w3wComponent.set(options: [W3WOption.clipToCountry("GB")])